 Ackie Monitor Habitat and Tank Setup

-In the wild, Ackie Monitors inhabit scrublands and rocky deserts, and as such, are used to intense heat.
+In the wild, Ackie Monitors inhabit scrublands and rocky deserts of Australia, and as such, are used to intense heat.
 They also are quite fond of burrowing in humid soil to escape the heat and hydrate.
 And as fairly active reptiles, they will need plenty of space to run around.

 As an Ackie Monitor owner, you’ll need to do your best to replicate their natural environment.